galogarciaiii/scibud-podcast-agent-public/README.md

 ## ⚙️ System Architecture

-The podcast pipeline is coordinated by two core components:
+The pipeline is coordinated by two core components:

 ### **1. PodcastCreator**